Artist Residence: Crafting Eco-conscious Creation

 The Artist's Residence is a project where the fundamental ethos of the A Line Studio and the client resonated in perfect balance to develop a project of its kind.
 Here, the space you live in becomes a canvas that lets you paint your ideas and helps to generate creativity.
 The delicate bridge between art and architecture is broken down, amalgamating both into a single functional entity.

 The site is located in Kasaragod District, having an area of 10 cents.
 Though small, the site is enriched with various trees, birds, butterflies, laterite boulders and natural contours.
 On the west lies valleys and hills from which a consistent wind rolls up the hills and fondles the site.
 The challenge was to build without disturbing the natural conditions on the 10 cents site, in effect causing very little damage to nature.
-The core of the house is a 15-year-old Wangana tree that resides in the double-height central court
+The core of the house is a 15-year-old Wangana tree that resides in the double-height central court.

 The breeze from the valley comes in through this space, passes through the water body, and spreads out through the interiors.